Table of Contents

 Account status changes controlled by billing settings happen at 12:00 AM UTC.

-In Sonar, billing and delinquency follow a step-by-step process.
+In Sonar, billing and delinquency follow this process:

-1. Billing starts on the bill day: Sonar checks whether the account is in an active status.
-If it is, billing runs and an invoice is created based on the account’s services and discounts.
+1. Billing runs on the bill day.
+Sonar checks whether the account is in an active status.
+If it is, billing runs and an invoice is created based on the account's services and discounts.

-2. The invoice reaches its due date: If no payment is made by the due date, delinquency checks begin.
+2. The invoice reaches its due date.
+If no payment is made by the due date, the invoice is now past due.

-4. The account becomes delinquent: After the Grace Days end, Sonar checks for any Delinquency Exclusions, such as blocked dates or disabled check days.
+4. Sonar checks for a delinquency exclusion.
+After the grace days end, Sonar checks for any Delinquency Exclusions, such as a blocked date or a skipped check day.

-2. If an exclusion applies, Sonar waits until the next valid processing day.
+1. If an exclusion applies (Yes): Sonar waits until the next valid processing day, then continues.

 Best Practices: Why Use Delinquency

-The sections below show examples of how delinquency can be used effectively, including what action is being taken and what result it is meant to encourage.
+The sections below show two ways to use delinquency effectively, including the action taken and the result it is meant to encourage.

 Using a Delinquent Status to Slow Down Service